Coed, independent, PK3-12th grade school in St. Petersburg, Florida.

 Shorecrest Preparatory School’s Board, administration, faculty, staff and school community are committed to the process of creating and sustaining an equitable and just community.
 At Shorecrest, all individuals are compelled to engage in the process of creating an environment where Shorecrest feels like home to all.
 The School embraces the wide variety of cultures, religions, languages, backgrounds, identities and perspectives that encompass the richness of humanity.
 Moved by our guiding Core Values, Shorecrest is a place where complex individual and group differences are met with respect and compassion.
 The Shorecrest community believes that our diverse culture enhances the school’s environment and prepares our students to become the next generation of global leaders.

-The original "Big Eight" Social Identifiers
+The Original "Big Eight" Social Identifiers

 A list of some cultural identifiers to consider when discussing equity, diversity and inclusion includes: